 We have established clinical partners throughout the world and have dedicated staff to help you secure the clinical sites in the locations you want.
 For a program that focuses on the best quality clinical care, the DNP project is the culmination of all your hard work.

-Our graduate team is compromised of expert faculty and staff dedicated to student success through individualized mentorship and guidance.
+Our graduate team is comprised of expert faculty and staff dedicated to student success through individualized mentorship and guidance.
 Our students are prepared to deliver expert clinical care and improve health outcomes.
 Penn State is a leader in online education with innovative and engaging classroom experiences designed to enhance your learning

 The Penn State College of Nursing is also home to some of the nation’s most influential nurse faculty and you will learn and be mentored from the best.
 Like Kelly Wolgast, DNP, RN, FACHE, FAAN COL (R), US Army, assistant dean for outreach and professional development, whose been championing Penn State’s COVID-19 response.